b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 7 (Investigator Lab).md

 • It is harder to plan a computer forensics lab for a police department than for a private organization or corporation

+• A forensic workstation needs to have adequate memory, storage, and ports to deal with common types of cases that come through the lab

+• Prepare a business case to enlist the support of your managers and other team members when building a forensics lab – Justification!!